Dogberry: Theatre

 Dogberry was almost certainly created to be performed by William Kempe, as the names "Kemp" and "Kem" are sometimes accidentally substituted for the character-name in the published version of the play.

 Dogberry was played by the noted comedy actor Samuel Johnson during the 1880s and 1890s for Henry Irving at the Lyceum Theatre in London.
 John Martin-Harvey described him as the acknowledged Shakespearean clown of his day, and his portrayal of Dogberry (1882 and 1893) reflects this claim.

 In a noted 1976 Royal Shakespeare Company (RSC) production set in India during the British Raj, John Woodvine played Dogberry "as a member of the local constabulary with a Peter Sellers Indian accent".
 Christopher Benjamin alternated in the role with Terry Woods in Terry Hands' 1982 production for the RSC.

-In the RSC's 2014 production (titled Love's Labour's Won), Nick Haverson played Dogberry.
-His performance was both praised and criticized for its addition of complexity through playing Dogberry's eccentricities and language errors as a potential side-effect of PTSD or shell shock after fighting in the same war that Don Pedro and his soldiers are returned from (in this particular production, the First World War).
+In the RSC's 2014 production, titled Love's Labour's Won, Nick Haverson played Dogberry.
+His performance was both praised and criticized for its addition of complexity through playing Dogberry's eccentricities and language errors as a potential side effect of PTSD or shell shock after fighting in the same war that Don Pedro and his soldiers are returned from (in this production, the First World War).